 The European Civil Protection Pool allows for better organised, more predictable and coherent EU operations.
 To this end, the European Commission has set up a certification and registration process to ensure that the capacities committed to the Pool meet common high standards.
 Certification includes the participation of the capacities in disaster simulation exercises in order to train together with peers and other teams in emergency response.
 Certification also ensures that the European response capacities properly operate during international deployments, in close coordination with host nation authorities and with other deployed capacities.
 The certification is usually carried out by the European Commission, with the support of experts nominated by the Member States and Participating States.

-25 Member States and Participating States have offered 109 specialised response capacities to the Pool, out of which 74 meet the requirements to become Pool capacities.
+As of June 2021, 25 Member States and Participating States have offered 110 specialised response capacities to the Pool, out of which 77 meet the requirements to become Pool capacities.
 These resources can be deployed for response operations in and outside the EU following a request for assistance via the EU Civil Protection Mechanism.

 The European Commission provides financial support to capacities that are part of the Pool when they are deployed for response operations.
-The Commission covers 75% of costs deploying and operating Pool capacities in Europe.
-For deployments of capacities outside Europe, the EU covers only 75% of the transport costs.
+The Commission covers 75% of costs of operating Pool capacities, including transport, for deployments inside or outside Europe.

 Following the blasts in Beirut, Lebanon and ensuing activation of the EU Civil Protection Mechanism, the Emergency Response Coordination Centre (ERCC) coordinated the deployment of several capacities from the European Civil Protection Pool: Urban Search And Rescue (USAR) teams from Czechia, France, Germany, Poland and the Netherlands, as well as a Technical Assistance Support team from Finland.
 The overall operation also allowed for the deployment of other medical staff and chemical, biological, radiological and nuclear (CBRN) experts, as well as for the provision of urgently needed medical equipment and supplies.